SydneyMae/lore/README.md

 Ethics Committee (Site-45): You have Clearance 5.
 Dr. Morrison has results.
 Respect the chain.

-Addendum 00284-CF-2: Personal Note from Logging Officer (Dr. R. Caldwell, OSCD) Carter’s a legend in Ethics—wrote half the D-Class consent forms.
+Addendum 00284-CF-2: Personal Note from Logging Officer (Dr. R. Caldwell, OSCD) Carter’s a legend in Ethics, she wrote half the D-Class consent forms.
 One look from Morrison and she folded like origami...
 What hell is even going on...

 End Document
 ```